-DTLS implementations also normally allow applications to control the use of the DF bit.
-DTLS over DCCP implementations SHOULD control the use of the DF bit by DCCP in concert.
-Note that even when the DF bit is not used and DCCP packets may then be fragmented, the maximum size of a DCCP packet depends on factors such as the current congestion control state, and may be less than the 65,535 bytes normally used in UDP.
-It is also possible for the DCCP maximum packet size to vary over time as congestion conditions change.
-DTLS over DCCP implementations MUST NOT use a DTLS record size that is greater than the DCCP maximum packet size currently in force.
+DTLS implementations also sometimes allow applications to control the use of the DF bit (when running over IPv4).
+DTLS over DCCP implementations SHOULD control the use of the DF bit by DCCP in concert with the application's indications, when the DCCP implementation supports this.
+Note that DCCP implementations are not required to support sending packets with the DF bit not set.

+Note that the DCCP Maximum Packet Size (MPS in [RFC4340]) is bounded by the current congestion control state (Congestion Control Maximum Packet Size, CCMPS in [RFC4340]).
+Even when the DF bit is not set and DCCP packets may then be fragmented, the MPS may be less than the 65,535 bytes normally used in UDP.
+It is also possible for the DCCP CMPS, and thus the MPS, to vary over time as congestion conditions change.
+DTLS over DCCP implementations MUST NOT use a DTLS record size that is greater than the DCCP MPS currently in force.